DavidAPease/adafruit-fram-raspberry-pi/README.md

 #About this Module

-##Simple Python module for reading and writing to the Adafruit I2C FRAM breakout board using Python
+##A Simple Python module for reading and writing to the Adafruit I2C FRAM breakout board using Python

+###Background

 The Adafruit I2C FRAM breakout board is a 32K non-volatile memory board using ferromagnetic RAM (FRAM).
 FRAM has several properties that make it attractive for Maker projects needing non-volatile memory, including byte addressability (without